yoursurname/3dprintyourbrain/README.md

 #### 1.3.
 Install MeshLab 2020.09 for Windows

 Inside the Windows host machine, install [MeshLab 2020.09](https://github.com/cnr-isti-vclab/meshlab/releases/download/Meshlab-2020.09/MeshLab2020.09-windows.exe).
 It's important to use this version as it's the last version containing the MeshLab Server.
+Running MeshLab inside WSL seems tricky and may require to add XGD window support.
+So instead we just use a Windows installation of MeshLab and do not install it in WSL.

 ### 2. Setup the script